A great Cast Iron Venison Steak Recipe is something every wild game cook should have!

 There is no such thing as a perfect steak!
 But I honestly prefer a lean and protein-packed cut of venison steak cooked in a cast-iron skillet.
 Cast iron cooking a beautiful cut of venison loin is a true delicacy.
 The rich and gamey taste is impossible for me to resist.

-In this easy-to-follow recipe, I'll teach you how to cook venison steak so you'll sink your teeth into a tender and delicious venison steak that's extremely healthy and bursting with flavor.
-The combination of meat, heat and cast-iron produces a beautiful crust and a juicy deer steak - no rubbing, marinading, or grilling required.
+In this recipe, I'll show you how to cook tender, delicious venison steak that's healthy and flavorful.
+The combination of meat, heat, and cast-iron creates a beautiful crust and juicy steak without extra steps.
 Everyone should know how to season steak.

 Venison Steak Recipe for Holidays

 If you are getting together with family this weekend, this is a perfect Easter Sunday recipe.
-Why stick with the same old ham and scalloped potatoes when you can share some of the wild game in your freezer.
-I love grilling deer steaks out on the patio as much as the next person, but if you are part of the Midwest living crowd, you might in the path of another giant "winter" storm like we are.
-If we get another two feet of snow like they are expecting, I won't be doing any outdoor cooking like I wanted.
-So let's fire up our stovetops, grab our aprons, and get ready to enjoy a venison recipe great for any occasion - from weeknight dinners to special celebrations!
+Why stick with ham and scalloped potatoes when you can enjoy wild game from your freezer instead?
+I love grilling deer steaks on the patio as much as anyone else, but sometimes the weather doesn’t cooperate.
+If you're in the Midwest, you might face another giant "winter" storm like we are expecting.
+With two feet of snow on the way, outdoor cooking won’t be an option for me this time.
+Instead, let’s fire up our stovetops, grab our aprons, and make a venison recipe perfect for any occasion!

 Ingredients